 As discussed in the ‘First 7 Days’ section, as a growth marketer, it’s important to ensure you have a good relationship with those you’ll be working with.
 But as you continue your journey, it’s your responsibility to develop a culture of growth.
-This means working with everyone to explain how they contribute to the growth objectives.
+This means working with everyone to instill in them the growth mindset, and explain how they contribute to the growth objectives.

 If the culture of the company you’re going into isn’t as open and flexible, changing the culture will be a long term process.

 Steps for Creating a Growth Culture